 We will meet on the couches in the dance studio and will casually read old books and cut them up to make poetry and other crafts.
 Also, tea time and potentially muffins could be a part of this arrangement.
 You don’t have to come every club time, just when you want to.

-Come and play board games, strategy games etc. Get away from technology for a while and interact socially while developing problem solving and strategy skills, and just enjoying yourself!
+Come and play board games, strategy games, card games and more.
+Get away from technology for a while and interact socially while developing problem solving and strategy skills, and just enjoying yourself!
+You don’t have to come every club time nor do you need to be there for the whole length of club time, just when you want to, for as long as you want to.

 Advisor: Erik Perkins